UEABIO/physalia-R-course-2023/docs/01-intro-to-r.md

     Error in 2 + 2 = 5 : target of assignment expands to non-language object

-R doesn't like this very much.
-It recognises that `2 + 2` is *not* a variable (that's what the "non-language object" part is saying), and it won't let you try to "reassign" it.
-While R is pretty flexible, and actually does let you do some quite remarkable things to redefine parts of R itself, there are just some basic, primitive truths that it refuses to give up.
-It won't change the laws of addition, and it won't change the definition of the number `2`.
+Indeed, R isn't too fond of this idea.
+It quickly realizes that `2 + 2` is not a variable (that's what the "non-language object" part is saying), and it refuses to let you "reassign" it.
+While R can be quite flexible and allows you to do some remarkable things to redefine parts of itself, there are fundamental truths it simply won't budge on.
+It won't tamper with the laws of addition, and it won't redefine the number `2`.

 That's probably for the best.

 ## Storing outputs

-With simple questions like the ones above we are happy to just see the answer, but our questions are often more complex than this.
-If we need to take multiple steps, we benefit from being able to store our answers and recall them for use in later steps.
-This is very simple to do we can *assign* outputs to a name:
+When dealing with more complex questions, it's often helpful to store our answers and use them in later steps.
+Fortunately, this is quite easy to do in R. We can assign the results to a name with the **assignment operator**:

 ```r